 For the Brown Sugar Frosting

 In a medium sauce pan, combine the brown sugar and water over medium heat.
 Stir to combine.
 Bring the mixture to a soft boil and let cook for about 5 minutes to thicken.
-Remove from heat and let cool for about 15 to 20 minutes.
+Remove from heat and let cool for about 10 minutes.
+It won't be hot but it won't be room temperature.

-When the brown sugar syrup has cooled, put the butter in the bowl of a stand mixer fitted with the paddle attachment.
+When the brown sugar syrup has cooled a little, put the butter in the bowl of a stand mixer fitted with the paddle attachment.
 Beat the butter for about 2 minutes, until light and fluffy.

 With the mixer on low speed, gradually add the powdered sugar.